Skip to main content

 Practising your pitch in front of others will help you gauge whether people understand your business – do they get it straight away?
 Or do you need to work on your elevator pitch?
 You must be able to explain your business proposition clearly and succinctly.

-Peter also recommends filming yourself when practising: “Record your pitch, then play it back to yourself and critique it.”
+Peter Jones also recommends filming yourself when practising: “Record your pitch, then play it back to yourself and critique it.”

-Do your research
+Do your research and adapt if necessary

 It’s also a good idea to do some background research on the investors you’re going to meet with.
 Find out who you’re pitching to.
 Who have they invested in before?
 Are they experienced in your industry?
 What stage of business do they invest in?
 What successes have they had previously?